Miconen/.mico/zsh/README.md

 ## Usage

-Source the zshrc.sh file in this folder inside your actual .zshrc
+Source the zshrc.sh file in this folder inside your actual .zshrc or use the config-installer.sh script.

 ```zsh
 source ~/.config/.mico/zsh/zshrc.sh